 We all love to sport a glossy pout, but when your lips are so sticky that they begin to look like you doused your mouth in maple syrup, that’s a problem.
 Wearing it outside especially doesn’t help; nobody likes spending the day with sticky, raspberry pink-streaked strands.
 Not surprisingly, men aren’t fans of it either; surveys have found that the majority of men vote against women donning it on a dinner date.
 Not only does it diminish the whole effortless, woke-up-like-this impression you’re trying to pull off, but nobody wants to make out with super glue.
 Instead, try opting for long-lasting lip tints that moisturize with a subtle sheen.

 Unless you’re naturally blessed with the wondrous genes of a luminous rose gold complexion, the rest of us mere mortals have been turning to self-tanners to bestow that subtle bronze glow.
 This doesn’t come with no strings attached however; not only can it ruin that expensive white cashmere sweater you just bought, one coat too many and you’ll begin to resemble a baked pastry.
 Instead of that “fresh-out-of-the-oven” look, try a tinted moisturizer instead.
-You might remember some of the craziest toy fads in history.
 Like tans, all trends fade.

 Applying too much hairspray can make your locks crunchier than a forest floor during September.
 Instead of spritzing half a bottle of hairspray on your poor scalp, keep it minimal or natural.